Hereabout/hereabout-dev-blog/site/posts/authentication-and-webhooks.md

 image: haskell-auth.webp
 ---

+>_This is the first in what is planned to be a series of tech blogs about the development of [Hereabout](https://hereabout.uk).
+Hereabout is a platform to connect people with events happening in their local community.
+It is currently a proof of concept operating in my local area.
+Engagement with end users is handled via the Hereabout site while the underlying event and venue metadata is open sourced on community Github repos allowing anyone to contribute to their community as well as build novel applications with the community metadata aggregated there._

 When working on a platform that you intend to contain social components, you are very quickly going to have to consider how to support various types of user interaction: comments, likes, reactions, etc. There are lots of interesting questions to answer in the space of social interaction: What sort of content rating systems promote the right user behaviour?
 How do you encourage thoughtful, high quality content?
 How do you prevent harmful content or abuse?

 Those are all fascinating questions to consider and certainly ones that I'd like to come back to but before you can even think about prototyping anything in this space, you have to consider the elephant in the room and that is the problem of authentication.